SaraSchaal/CoreSim_QTL/notebook/20200916_SimRerun-fixedInvSize.md

 with TRUE for m2 mutations, but this changed results and after I reread section in manual we should have this as FALSE.
 I should have reread before running with TRUE.
 ![Local Adaptation convertToSubstitution Summary](../figures/20200911/summary_ConvToSub.pdf)

+Going to confirm with Katie that this all checks out.